therealnicoroshi/modlist/README.md

 #### *Search MO2 left pane for Widgets and re-install STB Widgets for 21:9 format*

 ### **Don't forget to run Bethini and change your resolution**

-### Be sure to also set PC head tracking in MO2 left pane under Dialog to your preferred voice type before starting the game.
-(Note): The Dragon born voice over can be set with game running in the MCM.

 ***